glugmvit/glugmvit.github.io/CONTRIBUTING.md

----
-layout: post
-title: How to Contribute?
----

 >Want to learn or add something and feeling left out?
 No worries.This post is for people like you.We would like to have maximum participation from people to make this site a massive success.We at GLUG MVIT, believe that there should not be any barriers on learning new skills and sharing knowledge.So, this is a guide to running and contributing to the code of this website and adding a new blog post.This will help all the aspiring authors and programming beginners to contribute and grow.

 This is a website built with **Jekyll**, a fantastic website generator that’s designed for building minimal, static blogs to be hosted on **GitHub Pages**.Jekyll takes your content written in **Markdown**, passes it through your templates and spits it out as a complete static website, ready to be served.
 GitHub Pages conveniently serves the website directly from your GitHub repository so that you don’t have to deal with any hosting.